metacollin/homebrew-kicad/README.md

 You do not have to use a version of KiCad built with this tap with the library in this tap.
 You can use a binary from elsehwere and it will find and use the library installed with this formula.

 If kicad library fails to install, you probably, at some point, manually put some files in `~/Library/Application Support/kicad`.
 Please move (or simply rename) the directory if you wish to use homebrew to install a fresh version.
 Homebrew, by design, cannot overwrite files so you must manually move any conflicting files out of the way.

-###Notes for KiCad Developers
-You can easily recreate the autoroute coroutine crash by building this formula with the `--without-kicadboost` switch set.
-This causes kicad to use homebrew's official boost formula.
-I think maybe the minkowski.hpp patch being involved is my mistake, and the issue lies with homebrew's specific handling of boost.
-Maybe?
-I'm not sure.
-I haven't had time to do so quite yet, but this could be easily confirmed by commenting out the patch command near the top of kicadboost.rb and reinstalling kicadboost.
-If the autorouter still doesn't crash...it's homebrew.

-### Whoops... :disappointed:
-My laptop, which I had been using to test earlier OS X versions with (using a virtual machine on my desktop proved simply too slow, it took much too long to test if building worked after a change).
-I was using the install of 10.8 I'd had on my laptop for regular use, but I had forgotten about some of the modifications I had made to OS X on that machine.
-I rediscovered these after much head-scratching and frustration.
-Ironically, these changes PREVENTED the numerous issues everyone else has been having from happening on that machine.
-Noteably, I had removed gcc and llvm-gcc entirely.
-After the wipe and clean install, I ran into all the same issues that everyone had been posting, and slowly fixed them one by one, until finally, it worked.

-Ultimately, a bad bit of judgement on my part made me believe (and describe) something I believed to work when it in fact worked for me and only me, because I didn't use a clean dev environment.
-So that mistake is directly responsible for the hours a lot of users have wasted trying to get this to work.
-I am sincerely sorry to everyone who tried to build this over the past few days. :(